atlasmap/atlasmap/runtime/itests/reference-mappings/README.md

 ## Test Scenarios ##

+### Format to Format Testing ###

-The tests are broken up by big scenario use cases:
+The tests are broken up by high-level functional use cases based on source and target format

 For example: